tanmaylokhande0307/CleanArchitecture/SOLID/Readme.md

 ### I - Interface Segeration Principle
 clients should not be forced to depend upon interfaced that they do not use

+### D - Dependency Inversion Principle
+Most flexible systems are those in which the source code depenedencies refer only to the abstractions and not on concretions